-A.2.1.3 It is to be noted that the entries are here presented in numerical order, with the IDs they have in the SUBSET-113.
+A.2.1.4 It is to be noted that the entries are here presented in numerical order, with the IDs they have in the SUBSET-113.
 The correspondence between the hazard log entries and the CRs analysed can be found in the file embedded in Annex A.1.

-A.2.1.4 It is also to be noted that in this annex only the hazard sheets are presented.
-For information about the background of their production and for details about the meaning of all the fields, the reader is directed to the SUBSET-113 which will be issued as informative specification via the TSI CCS Application Guide.
+A.2.1.5 It is also to be noted that in this annex only the hazard sheets are presented.
+For information about the background of their production and for details about the meaning of all the fields, the reader is directed to the SUBSET-113, which is part of the TSI CCS Application Guide.

 A.3.
 Questionnaires about the current status of the ETCS implementations